Nayee001/dir_encrypt/README.md

-Here's an updated version of the `README.md` file with emojis to make it more visually appealing and engaging:
+Here’s the updated `README.md` file with your signature added at the bottom:

 ---